We believe a healthy community begins with a strong understanding of the current climate in Seminole County and across Central Florida.

 The Seminole County Resource Directory is a comprehensive listing of local, state and national resources available to Seminole County families.

-This electronic version was updated in June 2016.
+This electronic version was updated 2017.
 Please feel free to copy and distribute this publication as needed.

 The first step to helping our community begins with an understanding of the current issues facing Seminole County.

 The Seminole Prevention Coalition is proud to offer our Community Agenda Snapshot for Seminole County.
 Like a community photo album, this booklet contains snapshots of data that combine to offer a picture of the quality of life in our community.
 Together these snapshots tell a story of our area – issues concerning children, families and neighborhoods, and community health.